Jim-JMCD/syncBKUP/README.md

 Directory structure of the backup repository:

-* Level 1 - The directory given to syncBKUP as thre backup destination **-d \<destination\>**.
+* Level 1 - The directory given to syncBKUP as the backup destination **-d \<destination\>**.
 * Level 2 - The computer name where the script was run, this identifies the source computer.
-* Level 3 - A directory name derived from the source date directory provided by **-s \<source\>**, it only contains the Level 4 directory.
+* Level 3 - A directory name derived from the source date directory (**-s \<source\>**), this level contains:
+   * The parent directory of the backup data (Level 4).
+   * The log file.
+   * The versions directories.
+They contain all the deletions and modifications between each backup.
 * Level 4 - The directory level named after the parent of the data.
 Example if the source directory is **-s /home/ada/music** the name of this level will be **music**.
-This level contains:
-   * The synced backup data.
+This level contains the synced backup data.
-   * The log file
-   * The versions directories.
-They contain all the deletions and modifications between each back.

  The top level (Level 1) has to be a pre-existing directory.
 SyncBKUP will automatically create directories for Levels 2 to 4 when required.